Posts filed under ‘History’

 In the modern world, the Palestinians (and the rest of the world) suffer as a result of their literal adhesion to customs that were already traditional 1300 years ago.
 Considered against the background of history, the Arabs and the Islamic world is not a backward as they appear to be.
 Compare Islamic behavior and doctrine of today to that of the Christians in the year 1300.
 The Christian world after 1300 years was far more primitive, irrational, immoral, and incompetent than the Moslems of today, their 1300 year birthday.
 The Christians were not just beheading some criminals and iconoclasts, but burning thousands at the stake and practicing every kind of torture that man has imagined.
 There was no semblance or even lip service to rights or democracy.
 And the Islamic science of today while very backward compared with the West was for more advanced than that of the Early Christians of the 14th century.
 True, they have had the benefit of Western contacts and communications but still as a religion, Islam has not yet gone through a Reformation which took Christianity 1500 years to accomplish.
 So the Islamic Arabs of today are a combination of a relatively new religious culture with touches of modernity throughout their society.

 So the great dilemma is how to strengthen the Palestinian entity sufficiently so that they can let the mediators do their traditional things and have peace without being and appearing weak and suing for peace.
-This is especially difficult when the Palestinian extremists keep attacking and provoking Israel who after a certain amount retaliates and not only have the Palestinians suffered human casualties, but a substantial proportion of the infrastructure is destroyed.
+This is especially difficult when the Palestinian extremists keep attacking and provoking Israel who after a certain amount of provocative attacks, retaliates and not only have the Palestinians suffered human casualties, but a substantial proportion of their infrastructure is destroyed, amking them even weaker and more feeble.

 What some critics call the worst thing about the current pattern, is that the very militant Palestinians, when they decide to try another aggressive provovation, feel that they can say and do anything and the community elders (world opinion) will impose a cease fire before too much damage is done.
 They can therefore attack with impunity.
 The problem is that it is getting harder and harder for a multipolar world to act swiftly and the Israelis are no longer responding so fast to the entreaties of the “elders”.